The Gadget Nerds

 How Much Do 65 inch TVs Typically Weigh?

-Thankfully, the modern flat screen with its svelte, sleekly designed chassis is now the norm.
-Constructed from durable lightweight plastics, the glass screen and metal components make up most of the weight.
-Plasma TVs use two sheets of glass, with phosphor gas sandwiched between the two, making them extra heavy.
-But LCD and LED screens just have a single sheet of glass.
+Fast forward to today, the modern flat-screen TV’s svelte, sleek design is the new standard.
+The construction predominantly uses durable lightweight plastics.
+The glass screen and metal components constitute most of the TV’s weight.
+Plasma TVs add an extra layer of weight by employing two sheets of glass with phosphor gas sandwiched in-between, making them quite the heavyweights.
+However, LCD and LED screens maintain a more modest weight profile with a single sheet of glass.

 So what’s the best way to display your TV?

-Many modern homes have a second TV, often in the bedroom or kitchen, and this is frequently smaller than the family screen.
-A 40” model weighs around 40 lbs or approximately 18 kgs, and if you want to go even smaller, how about a neat and compact 32” TV weighing in at a featherweight 25 lbs or a mere 11 kgs?
+In many contemporary homes, a second TV is quite common, often situated in the bedroom or kitchen.
+These screens are typically smaller than the main family TV.
+For instance, a 40” model weighs around 40 lbs or approximately 18 kgs.
+For an even more compact setup, you might consider a nimble and compact 32” TV, which weighs a featherlight 25 lbs or a mere 11 kgs.

 Enjoy sports on a mega screen